What is it?

 Housing Grant per academic year is $900.
 A qualifying student must live in PTS housing to have a $100 applied to his/her account each month between September and May.
 This amount will be prorated if a student moves from PTS housing.
 There is a maximum of one Housing Grant per PTS unit to be divided between the qualifying students.

 Full-time students (enrolled for nine or more credits) in a Master's program, demonstrating financial need, and who are members of a church.
-Students who are in a “default status” of their federal educational loans are ineligible for institutional aid.
+For specifics, see the Catalog.
+Students who are in a “default status” on their federal educational loans are ineligible for institutional aid.
+Students who received financial aid to complete one degree program are not eligible for financial aid for a second-degree program until three years (nine terms) have passed.

 How do I apply?

 - Submit a PTS Financial Aid Application .
-If applicable, submit documentation of Social Security benefits; Signed copy of foreign, Puerto Rico, or other US Territory Tax Form.
+If applicable, submit signed copy of foreign, Puerto Rico, or other US Territory Tax Form.

 - File a FAFSA at www.fafsa.ed.gov.
 Use the IRS Data Retrieval Tool (IDR) to bring your tax information into the FAFSA.